-Forest rot in spruce is mainly caused by the root rot fungi, Heterobasidion annosum.
-The fungi attacks the tree from the root, and spreads up through the tree, usually in its central parts.
+Forest rot is caused by the root rot fungi, Heterobasidion annosum, or ticks (wood fungi) on the stems.
+Root rot fungi spreads up through the tree, usually in its central parts.
 Depending on the stage of the rot, the rot is called: